charlie-foxtrot/RTLSDR-Airband/README.md

    `PLATFORM=platform_name` - selects the hardware platform.
 This option is mandatory.
 See below.

+   `PULSE=1` - enables PulseAudio support.
+By default, PulseAudio is disabled.

    `NFM=1` - enables NFM support.
 By default, NFM is disabled.

    **Warning:** Do not enable NFM, if you only use AM (especially on low-power platforms, like RPi).